SovTech/bubblecore-podcast/README.md

 ## Installation

 Navigate to whichever directory your OctoberCMS installation resides & enter the `plugins` subdirectory.
-For the sake of this guide, our lives over at `/var/www/html/plugins`.
+For the sake of this guide, ours lives over at `/var/www/html/plugins`.

 ```bash
 cd /var/www/html/plugins